Shoup's Mountain Battery: Service

 On December 2, 1862, General Hindman issued an order from Fort Smith directing that Shoup's battery along with Bledso's Battery report to Brigadier General John S. Roane's Division.
 Roane would command the 1st Division of the 1st Corps, Army of the Trans-Mississippi during the Battle of Prairie Grove, Arkansas on December 7, 1862.

-Shoup's Battery was composed of ninety eight men, three mountain howitzers, and two (2) twenty-five pound mountain howitzers during the Battle of Prairie Grove.
+Shoup's Battery was composed of ninety eight men, three mountain howitzers, and two (2) 2.25 Inch Rifled mountain howitzers during the Battle of Prairie Grove.
 Brigadier General Roane's Division was assigned on the Confederate left flank during the battle.
 While not hotly engaged, General Roane's force screened the left flank of Brigadier General Mosby M. Parsons brigade from Union cavalry.
 Shoup's battery suffered 1 killed and 2 wounded during the engagement.

 Disbanded

 In the re-organization of the Army of the Trans-Mississippi following the defeat at Prairie Grove, Shoup's Battery was assigned first to General Carrol's Brigade of Marmaduke's Division and then to Shoup's Division per special Order No. 68, dated December 18, 1862.

-Utilmately a decision was made by General Hindman that the mountain howitzers of Shoup's battery were too small to provide effective artillery support.
+Ultimately a decision was made by General Hindman that the mountain howitzers of Shoup's battery were too small to provide effective artillery support.
 He ordered the guns to be turned over to his Ordnance Officer.
 As of January 16, 1863, the guns themselves were at Dardanelle awaiting transportation.
 The battery personnel, which had been made up of men detailed from various infantry units were disbanded, the men sent back to their original commands and the officers relieved of duty.

 Brigadier General Francis Shoup moved back across the Mississippi River and served at the Siege of Vicksburg and later during the Siege of Atlanta.
 James Shoup apparently accompanied his brother on the move back east to become his aide.

 By March 1863, First Lieutenant William M. Hughey and Second Lieutenant W. A. Miller would help organize a new battery, the 8th Arkansas Field Battery, which would serve in the Department of the Trans-Mississippi until the close of the war.